Ipstenu/fftf-alerts/readme.txt

 * Blackout Congress - Enable `WP_DEBUG` on your site to show the modal to everyone
 * Battle for the Net - Add `#ALWAYS_SHOW_BFTN_WIDGET` to the end of your URL to see the modal

-The tests for timed events will only work for a week _unless_ you have debug mode on.

 = Will you add more fights? =

 I plan to.